jon-jacky/home/commonplace.md

    rather the style in which it is conceived. ... in classic style, the human soul can be conceived as clearly and exactly as the tree in front of your face. ..."

+   "Classical style is not practical style.
+In the model scene behind the practical style, the reader has a problem to solve ... a job to do. ... in this scene, writing is an instrument for delivering information with the maximum efficiency and in such a way as to place the smallest possible burden on the reader ...
+The best known teachers of practical style are Strunk and White, in their ubiquitous *Elements of Style*.
+The best teachers of practical style are Joseph Williams and Gregory Colomb, in Williams's *Style:
+   Toward Clarity and Grace* ...
+It is missing only one thing: namely, an explicit acknowledgment of its fundamental stand, and and acknowledgment that its fundamental stand is one of many alternatives. ...
+In the model scene of practical style, readers and writers hold standard job slots in existing institutions.
+   ... practical style serves the purpose of keeping the information flowing efficiently through institutions. ...
+There is a surface mark of practical style ... (it) permits skimming ... you can simply glance through and extract what you want.
+If you try to skim classic writing in this way, you run the risk of missing indispensable nuances or refinements. ..."

  4 Jan 2019